🔔Push Notifications with OneSignal

 This tag enables the app to request for notifications permissions when entering a designated page, ensuring alerts aren't missed if previously dismissed by the user.
 It allows for triggering the notification enablement pop-up in various app sections, beyond the device's general settings.

-The [require:notifications]
+The [require:enable-notifications]

 tag is currently supported in Final apps.